 - Supportive information: as vM&K say, this is intended to bridge the gap between what learners already know, and what they need to know, to productively apply skills you use differently with different problems.
 “Updating the project management system” is procedural; “deal with the nonperforming vendor” is almost certainly a different problem each time it arises.
 (That’s why Complex Learning uses the somewhat ungainly term “non-recurrent aspects of learning tasks.”)
 Types of supportive information include mental models for the particular field or area, as well as cognitive strategies for addressing its problems.

 As the complexity of a job increases, it’s more and more difficult to help people achieve mastery.
 That’s not simply because of the number of skills, but because of how they related, and because of the support required.

 Part of the connection I see, thanks to Steve’s post, is that the quest for perfect instruction ignores both how people move toward mastery (gradually, over time, with a variety of opportunities and guided by relevant feedback).
 In many corporations and organizations, formal learning for most people gets squeezed for time and defaults to the seen-and-signed mode: get their names on the roster (or in the LMS) so as to prove that learning was had by all.

 We focus on coverage, on forms, on a quixotic or Sisyphean effort to cram all learning objectives into stuff that boils down to a course.
-I’m beginning to wonder, frankly, whether any skill you can master is a course is much of a skill to begin with.
+I’m beginning to wonder, frankly, whether any skill you can master in a formal course is much of a skill to begin with.
 At most, such a skill is pretty near the outer border on Steve Flowers’ diagram.
 So the least variation from the examples in the course–different circumstances, changed priorities, new coworkers–may knock the performer outside the range of competence.